Taming the Virus: US Deaths Hit Lowest Level in 10 Months

 “That is how it is starting to feel, that we made it through," said Rosenberg, who practices emergency medicine at St. Joseph’s Health in Paterson, New Jersey.
 “People are touching each other again.
 They are hugging."

-The overall U.S. death toll stands at about 583,000, and teams of experts consulted by the CDC projected in a report last week that new deaths and cases will fall sharply by the end of July and continue dropping after that.
+The overall U.S. death toll in the pandemic stood at over 583,000 as of Wednesday.
+Teams of experts consulted by the CDC projected in a report last week that new deaths and cases will fall sharply by the end of July and continue dropping after that.

 The encouraging outlook stands in sharp contrast to the catastrophe unfolding in places like India and Brazil.